• Skip to primary navigation

 • Email

-There is a lot of chatter today about FODMAPS and fructans, and many people are now wondering if they have a fructan intolerance vs. gluten intolerance.
-In this post, I define a fructan intolerance as well as discuss why gluten intolerance and fructan intolerance often become confused, and how you can figure out exactly what is ailing you most.
+There is a lot of chatter today about FODMAPs and fructans, and many people are now wondering if they have a fructan intolerance rather than a gluten intolerance.
+In this post, I define fructan intolerance, discuss why gluten intolerance and fructan intolerance often become confused, and explain how you can figure out exactly what is ailing you most.
 Please read my disclaimers.

-Many people with self-diagnosed gluten sensitivity might actually have a fructan intolerance instead according to new research published in Gastroenterology in October 2017.
+Many people with self-diagnosed gluten sensitivity might actually have a fructan intolerance instead, according to research published in Gastroenterology in 2018.ยน

-Researchers found, in a randomized, double-blind, placebo-controlled crossover study of individuals with self-reported non-celiac gluten sensitivity, that fructans induced bloating and other gastrointestinal symptoms as measured by the gastrointestinal symptom rating scale.
+Researchers found, in a randomized, double-blind, placebo-controlled crossover study of individuals with self-reported non-celiac gluten sensitivity, that fructans induced bloating and other gastrointestinal symptoms as measured by the Gastrointestinal Symptom Rating Scale (GSRS-IBS).ยน

 Before we get more into the details of the study, let’s discuss fructans first.

-A fructan is a carbohydrate found in wheat and some vegetables.
-Fructans are oligo- or polysaccharides that include short chains of fructose units.
-(Fructans comprise the “O” in FODMAPs, which stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.)
+A fructan is a type of carbohydrate found in wheat and a variety of fruits and vegetables.
+Fructans are oligosaccharides or polysaccharides that consist of short chains of fructose units.ยฒ Fructans comprise the “O” in FODMAPs, which stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.ยณ

-What you need to know is that humans lack the digestive enzymes needed to break down oligo- or polysaccharides, so humans only absorb 5 – 15 percent of the fructans they consume and the rest is carted off to the colon to be naturally fermented, and which can lead to gas and other digestive woes in some people.
+What you need to know is that humans lack the digestive enzymes (fructan hydrolases) needed to break down these oligosaccharides.โด As a result, humans only absorb 5 to 15 percent of the fructans they consume.โต The rest is carted off to the colon to be naturally fermented by gut bacteria, which can lead to gas, bloating, and other digestive woes in some people, particularly those with irritable bowel syndrome (IBS) or visceral hypersensitivity.โด

 What Foods Contain Fructans?